seahorn/seamock/README.md

 <a href="url"><img src="https://github.com/seahorn/seamock/blob/main/assets/seahorse.png" align="left" height="48" width="48" ></a>

 # SeaMock
-SeaMock is a mocking framework for verification
+SeaMock is a mocking framework for verification.

 SeaMock is a header-only framework.
 It depends on Boost Hana and requires for it to be installed.